 Our dogs bark as a method of communication as well as for many other reasons.
 When we discourage barking, we discourage them from communicating and “doing their thing.”

 Dogs should be trained to recognize when barking is and is not appropriate, but they should never be “de-barked” or prohibited from barking altogether.
-Using things like dog barking collars is not advisable and should be done only as the absolute last resort.
+While there's a number of methods, techniques and tools to solve barking problems, using things like dog barking collars is not advisable and should be done only as the absolute last resort.

 “These initial studies show that growls and barks do carry meaning that other dogs and, in some cases, people can recognize,” says Prof. Brian Hare (source)